 We’re bringing friendly staff, music, activities and art to the streets of downtown this summer!
-Streets of Summer is a pilot stewardship program occurring in two priority zones – Central Station and the area round Rice Park, Landmark Plaza and Hamm Plaza – that will help us explore a potential business improvement district for Saint Paul’s city center.
-In addition to hiring full-time staff, Streets of Summer will offer community activities, art projects and social activations, providing a multiplier effect for all the efforts and investments aimed at building a vibrant downtown.
+Streets of Summer was a pilot stewardship program that occurred in two priority zones – Central Station and the area around Rice Park, Landmark Plaza and Hamm Plaza – that helped us explore a potential business improvement district for Saint Paul’s city center.
+In addition to hiring full-time staff, Streets of Summer offered community activities, art projects and social activations, providing a multiplier effect for all the efforts and investments aimed at building a vibrant downtown.
 Streets of Summer received funding from the Knight Foundation, the City of Saint Paul Cultural Sales Tax Revitalization Program, John and Ruth Huss, and Dr. Lowell Hellervik.

-Streets of Summer will deploy full-time staff around Central Station, Rice Park, Landmark Plaza and Hamm Plaza to keep these vibrant areas welcoming, clean and safe.
-Managed by Block by Block, a national organization that operates business improvement districts, the Street Team will pick up trash, coordinate with adjacent businesses and give directions to visitors.
-While the Street Team does not directly provide security services, their presence will help ensure a welcoming, safe environment.
+Streets of Summer deployed five full-time staff members around Central Station, Rice Park, Landmark Plaza and Hamm Plaza to keep these vibrant areas welcoming, clean and safe.
+Managed by Block by Block, a national organization that operates business improvement districts, the Street Team picked up trash, removed graffiti, coordinated with adjacent businesses and gave directions to visitors.
+While the Street Team did not directly provide security services, their presence ensured a welcoming, safe environment.

 Street music program

 Curator: The Minnesota Music Coalition

-Project: A variety of musicians will perform four times a week for 60 to 90 minutes a day at locations across the two priority zones.
+Project: A variety of musicians will performed four times a week for 60 to 90 minutes a day at locations across the two priority zones.

 Project: Artwork from downtown artists was curated and displayed in the streetscape at the southeast corner of Minnesota and 6th Streets.